garronej/tss-react/README.md

 const { Document } = createDocument();

 /*
-If you use custom cache you should provide it here:
-Example for mui v5 users:
+With mui v5 (or if you are using custom caches):

 import { muiCache } from "...";

-import { tssCache } from "...";
+const { Document } = createDocument({ "caches": [ muiCache ] });

+If you are providing custom caches to tss-react using <TssCacheProvider value={tssCache} >
+you should pass it as well.

 const { Document } = createDocument({ "caches": [ muiCache, tssCache ] });

+Generally speaking all the emotion caches used in your app should be provided.
+Just remember to first provide the caches used by mui then the caches used by tss.
+Example:

+const { Document } = createDocument({ "caches": [ muiCache1, muiCache2, tssCache1, tssCache2 ] });
 */

 export default Document;
 ```

+You can find a working example [here](https://github.com/garronej/tss-react/tree/main/src/test/ssr).

 ### **Or**, if you have have a `_document.tsx` but you haven't overloaded `getInitialProps`